Tryggx/EventDriven-verklegt-namsk2/README.md

 * Multiple zones for each show
     * This way each event can be in multiple venues, each having multiple zones.
 * Dynamic tracking of available tickets
-    * Each time the event detail site is loaded, the available tickets are checked.
+    * Each time the event detail site is loaded, the available tickets are calculated.
 * Users can see their own tickets on their profile page